Facility Standards Medical Insurance|Kano General Hospital

 As of March 1, 2026

-Kano General Hospital operates under the following facility standards as designated by the Minister of Health, Labour and Welfare.
+Kano General Hospital operates under the following facility standards designated by the Minister of Health, Labour and Welfare.

 Basic Inpatient Fees